A food processor is a motorised appliance that quickly performs food prep tasks traditionally carried out by hand.

 - Easy slider control

-This reliable, sturdy processor has a large and smaller bowl (the mini one easily stacks inside).
+This reliable, sturdy processor has two bowls (the small stacking easily inside the larger).
 With a pulse button and two standard speeds, the slower speed is ideal for softer veg that can quickly turn to mush.

 There’s a reversible shredding disk with coarse and fine grates.
 Both produced consistent results in our carrot and cheese grating tests.

 We particularly liked the slider control on the front of the machine that safely adjusts the blade setting on the slicing attachment.
 The slicer is quick and efficient, producing neat, even pieces.

 The width of the feeding chute can be adjusted, too.
 The narrower width helps keep slender carrots and celery sticks under control, preventing them from toppling and getting trapped under the lid.

 7. Magimix 5200XL Premium BlenderMix food processor – best food processor for keen cooks